QuantEcon/sphinxcontrib-jupyter/docs/usage.rst

     .. code-block:: {{ language }}
         :class: output

-To include code in the notebook that is not meant for execution can be included using ``:class: no-execute``.
+To include code in the notebook that is not meant for execution you can use the ``:class: no-execute``.
 This is useful when writing code that is meant to throw errors, for example.

 .. code:: rst